gyoto/Gyoto/INSTALL.Gyoto.md

     sudo port install Boost +openmpi
     sudo port install Gyoto +openmpi

+To get Python support, choose one of the versions available from MacPorts (port search python3) and install the corresponding Gyoto subport, for instance for Python 3.14:
+    sudo port install py314-gyoto

+You will need to install all of the Python packages that you need for this specific version of Python, either using MacPorts or PIP:
+    sudo port install py314-<somepackage>
+    sudo port install py314-pip
+    python3.14 -m pip install <somepackage>

 ## 1- Building from source: installing the dependencies

 If Gyoto is not packaged for your system or if you prefer to build